Alex-JH68/Projects/README.md

 # Features

-* Able to select 1~6 dice and roll them
+* Able to select up to twenty dice and roll them
+* Able to select the type of dice (4-sided,6-sided,8-sided,12-sided and 20-sided)
+* Read the most recent Dice Log
 * Import the results from csv to a database
-* delete all stored dice roll data on the database
+* Delete all stored dice roll data on the database
+* Menu only takes valid inputs

+# Changes

+* Menu Interface implemented

-Features still needed for a more complete program:
+# Features still needed for a more complete program:

-* menu interface still required
-* ability to input more than just 6-sided die
-* implementing more dice to roll instead of just 6.
 * selectively updating and replacing specific rolls on mongoDB

-Handles only valid inputs:
-* cannot put in non-negative integers
-* cannot put in string values that are non-numeric
-* cannot put in decimal, floating or irrational numbers